peregilk/ttconnect/README.md

 ```

 ## Use
 While the script also works on a single TPU slice, its main purpose is when working with the pods.
-It queries gcloud to figure out the number of TPU slices, and then opens a tmux window with a tile for each of the TPU slices.
-The general layout will be one tile to the left, and the rest of the tiles to the right.
-It then sets the _syncronize-panes_ parameters so that you can perform the same actions in all the panes.
-This can however easily be turned off to be able to control the slices individually.
+It will automatically open a tmux window with a tile for each of the TPU slices, allowind them to be controlled both in paralell and individually.

 ```bash
 # Open a connection to a already existing TPU VM or TPU-pod VM.